Ear Molds and Hearing Loss

 A soft compound will be used to make an impression of the ear canal.
 It might be slightly uncomfortable for some patients but in general, the process is similar to getting dental impressions done.

-If you’re looking for a trusted audiology clinic in Swampscott or Peabody Massachusetts to help you with your ear mold concerns – or any other hearing health concern, call to schedule an appointment with an Atlantic Hearing Care audiologist today.
+If you’re looking for a trusted audiologist who can help you with your hearing aids in Peabody or Swampscott Massachusetts, call to schedule an appointment at Atlantic Hearing Care.

 Common ear mold issues